apache/gravitino/docs/how-to-use-the-playground.md

 ### Cross-catalog queries

 In a company, there may be different departments using different data stacks.
-In this example, the HR department uses Apache Hive to store its data and the sales department uses PostgreSQL to store its data.
+In this example, the HR department uses Apache Hive to store its data and the sales department uses PostgreSQL.
 You can run some interesting queries by joining the two departments' data together with Gravitino.

-If you want to know which employee has the largest sales amount, you can run this SQL.
+To know which employee has the largest sales amount, run this SQL:

 ```SQL
 SELECT given_name, family_name, job_title, sum(total_amount) AS total_sales